 In 2015, after the International Agency for Research on Cancer (IARC) classified glyphosate as a “probable carcinogen,” trial attorneys in the U.S. began running advertisements to recruit plaintiffs for lawsuits against Monsanto, the manufacturer of many glyphosate-based herbicides (i.e., Roundup®-branded herbicides).
 These lawsuits rely heavily on IARC’s classification, which runs counter to an extensive body of science supporting glyphosate’s safe use and has many significant limitations and flaws.

-A number of trials are currently scheduled for 2019 in several venues, including the federal MDL in the District Court for the Northern District of California, state court in California, state courts in both St. Louis City and St. Louis County, Missouri, and a state court in Montana.
+A number of trials are currently scheduled for 2019 in several venues, including the federal MDL in the District Court for the Northern District of California, state court in California, and state courts in both St. Louis City and St. Louis County, Missouri.
 The next trial is currently scheduled to take place in state court in St. Louis County on August 19, 2019.
 Please note that trial schedules are subject to change based on the schedules of the courts and parties.

 - Adams (St. Louis County, Missouri): August 19, 2019